schambig/holbertonschool-printf-test/README.md

 $ cd holbertonschool-printf
 ```

-You can compile it with your your C source code:
+Finally, you can compile it with your C source code:

 ```
 $ gcc *.c [your_code] -o outfile
 ```
+---
 You can also make it portable, creating a static library, follow the these steps:

 ```